The Stock -> Inventory section contains a list of all items that are stored in the stock, and allows to update the inventory levels after a stocktake.

 Read: How to import inventory levels?;

 - Stock -> Stock Lots -> Add a stock lot.
-It is possible to manually create the stock lots (batches);
+It is possible to manually create stock lots (batches).
+Caution: use this in case of critical need only.

 - Procurement -> Purchase orders -> Add new Purchase Order.
 Fill out a PO and mark its arrival date to mark it received.